chintochau/Learning-JS/README.md

-## Project 1: GPT article sumarrizer
+## Simple Project 1: GPT article sumarrizer

 Description: a summarizer that reads a webpage, and use GPT-4 to generate the webpage summary.